ericfayhuynh/EDA-Project/README.md

 # United States Public Transportation Usage - Exploratory Data Analysis Project

+### Project Description

+  The goal of this project is to explore ways to enhance the relevance and usage of public transportation in the United States.
+The project will involve conducting an in-depth analysis of existing public transportation systems, identifying potential challenges, and proposing strategies to address them.
+The focus will be on improving accessibility, efficiency, and ridership to make public transportation a more attractive and viable option for commuters and the general public.
+  The project will involve data collection, cleaning, and analysis using various datasets related to public transportation.
+These datasets may include information on ridership, service levels, routes, demographics, infrastructure, and other relevant factors.
+Data visualization techniques will be employed to effectively communicate insights and patterns derived from the analysis.

 ### Research Questions
 1. How does the population density of a state correlate with the percentage of people who use public transportation?
 Is there a higher percentage of public transportation users in more densely populated states?